eAlexandrohin/tCLI/README.md

 # tCLI
-tCLI - Twitch Command-Line Interface, very simple CLI for the Twitch.
+Little, very simple [CLI](https://en.wikipedia.org/wiki/Command-line_interface) of twitch for Windows.<br>
-Pronounce like that: "ticly", similar to "tickly" or "tickle".
+Pronounce like that: "tickly", as in "tickle".
 ## Installation
 [Download](https://github.com/eAlexandrohin/tCLI/releases), install it and you good to go.
 ## Auth